lamini-ai/lamini-examples/ift.md

 each with a length of 512 (`chunk_size`), and we concatenate this new list to `chunks`.
-We use [tqdm](https://github.com/tqdm/tqdm) when iterating over the loader, which displays a progress bar for iteration process.
+We use [tqdm](https://github.com/tqdm/tqdm) when iterating over the loader, which displays a progress bar for the iteration process.

 ```python
 chunks = []